 MAKE SURE YOUR INVERTER/CHARGER HAS A REMOTE BATTERY TEMPERATURE SENSOR

-Inexpensive generators that can be purchased at your local big box store are great for the camping enthusiast, carpenter, RV dry camper but they are a horrible waste of money and fuel for the off grid homesteader.
+Inexpensive generators that can be purchased at your local big box store are great for the camping enthusiast, carpenter, and RV dry camper but they are a horrible waste of money and fuel for the off-grid homesteader.
 We all have made this mistake.

 Always perform maintenance on your generator yourself.

-High quality generators are expensive.
+High-quality generators are expensive.
 Repairs and extra parts are also very expensive.
-Doing your own maintenance is always preferable to shipping your generator out for repairs or paying someone to make the repair on site.
+Doing your maintenance is always preferable to shipping your generator out for repairs or paying someone to repair on-site.
 If you can make minor repairs and perform basic maintenance yourself, you will be able to catch problems before they become a big deal and make sure the repairs are done right.

 DO NOT BE FOOLED LIKE 99% OF US INTO BUYING A CHEAP WALMART, HOME DEPOT TYPE PORTABLE GENERATOR.

 YOU WILL ALWAYS REGRET IT UNLESS YOU ONLY NEED IT LESS THAN 20 HOURS PER YEAR.